Experiencing a cyber attack or security breach? Contact Incident Response Team!

 Is that enough?
 Hardly.

 Many companies with an internal IT department already feel short-staffed and under-resourced.
-The fact that multi-billion dollar companies are dedicating such a small percentage of funding to cybersecurity grossly underscores the issue at hand — and most businesses fall short in an adequate security plan and budget.
+The fact that multi-billion dollar companies are dedicating such a small percentage of funding to cybersecurity grossly underscores the issue at hand — and most businesses fall short in an adequate cybersecurity budget and plan.
 With cybersecurity not receiving enough funding from large-scale companies, this issue is only magnified when you examine small businesses.
 A large portion of small businesses completely neglect cybersecurity, often due to budgetary concerns.
-However, over 40 percent of attacks target small business enterprises.
+However just because you’re small, doesn’t mean you can leave cybersecurity out of the budgeting process as over 40 percent of attacks target small business enterprises.

 In 2021, the digital landscape has become too treacherous for businesses not to consider cybersecurity on a daily basis.
 The number of cybercriminals is growing by the hour, and businesses need to begin to seriously evaluate how they plan to reduce risk.
 Fortunately, every business, from a Mom-and-Pop shop to a large-scale corporation can afford cybersecurity services — regardless of budget.